Morse News V6.1 (Dec 2024)

 Morse News periodically reads one or more RSS/Atom (news) messages then translates the received messages into precisely timed International (radio) or American (railroad) Morse code.
 The Morse code can be played as CW radio tones, old-fashioned spark-gap sounds, telegraph sounder click/clack sounds, or to a physical telegraph sounder connected to a serial port.

 Split speeds are supported for Farnsworth effects.
 American code generation includes timing nuances that make it sound natural.
 The CW and spark-gap sounds can optionally be enhanced with realistic noise, static crashes, and ionospheric-style Raleigh fading.
 Audio support includes optional low-latency ASIO sound support, inspired by Chuck Vaughan AA0HW for crisp tone keying at QRQ speeds.
-For museum or other kiosk type use, the Direct Message twitter feed will let your guests send a Twitter message from their mobile phone and have it come out in Morse code.

 Click this link to see the help page for this program

-Morse Keyer New V5.2.1 (Oct 2024)
+Morse Keyer New V5.3 (Nov 2024)

 Chuck Vaughan (AA0HW, of the QRQcw Group) has inspired several recent improvements to this keyer.
 Have a look at his article The advantage of using an ASIO SOUND CARD when using your paddles with a software cw keyer on your computer.
 This article covers not only the ASIO audio features and usage, but also some great information on interfacing your paddles to your computer via RS-232.